Functions on the commuting stack via Langlands duality: Introduction

-Throughout the remainder of the introduction, we will make the simplifying assumption that $G$ is {\em almost simple and simply-connected}.
-Most results we state here are proved for general reductive $G$ either in the literature or in this paper.

-Below we summarize known results about the affine Hecke category (or variants thereof) that will be used in this paper.
+Our results apply to a general reductive group $G$ over the complex numbers $\mathbb C$.
+But in much of the introduction, we will make the simplifying assumption that $G$ is {\em almost simple and simply-connected}.
+To begin, we summarize known results about the universal variant of the affine Hecke category that will be used in this paper.

 \sss{Universal affine Hecke category} Let $B\subset G$ be a Borel subgroup, $U \subset B$ its unipotent radical, and $H = B/U$ the universal Cartan.
 Let $\cG = G\lr{t}$ be the loop group, $\cI\subset \cG$ the standard Iwahori subgroup corresponding to $B$, $\cI^u\subset \cI$ its pro-unipotent radical, and note $H \simeq \cI/\cI^u$.